atomicjolt/word2quiz/README.md

 Converts word document quizzes to a Word2Quiz::Quiz, which can be converted to a hash or to an Instructure canvas hash format.

 ## Installation
+This gem uses antiword to parse doc files.
+On a mac:
+  `brew install antiword`

+On linux:
+  `sudo apt-get install antiword`

 Add this line to your application's Gemfile: